-When we purchased 6 Dakota Drive, it did not have any information regarding Hydro Inundation potential on the LIM.
-We are also aware that a property owner who applied for resource consent to building in 2016, were not informed of any Hydro inundation potential, in the review of hazards on our proposed build.
-Nathan Hole who did their resource consent was in that meeting in April 2017 and from comments he made he clearly knew all about Hydro inundation.
+Our LIM when we purchased 10 Avro ave did not have any information on the LIM.
+In fact in the resource consent process, we went through prior to building in 2016, also did not mention any hydro inundation potential, in the review of hazards on our proposed build.
+Nathan Hole who did our resource consent was in that meeting in April 2017 and from comments he made he clearly knew all about Hydro inundation.

-We also know that other people who purchased a section in Dakota Ave had no mention of Hydro Inundation mapping on their LIM.
+I also know that people who purchased a section in Dakota Ave 2021 also had no mention of Hydro Inundation mapping on their LIM.